History of Ferencvárosi TC: 1990s

+Novák era (1994–1996)

+On 1 July 1994, Dezső Novák was appointed as the coach for the third time.

 Ferencváros won the 1994–95 season of the Hungarian League.
 Therefore, Ferencváros were eligible for entering the 1995–96 UEFA Champions League.
 On 9 August 1995, Ferencváros defeated Anderlecht 1–0 in Brussels in the qualifying round.
 In the return match, on 23 August, Ferencváros drew 1–1 which resulted in qualification to the tournament group stage.
 On 13 September 1995, Ferencváros defeated Grasshopper 3–0 in Stadion Hardturm, Zürich.
 On the second matchday, Ferencváros were beaten by Ajax 5–1 at home.
 On 18 October, Ferencváros were beaten 6–1 at the Santiago Bernabéu Stadium by Real Madrid.
 On 1 November, Ferencváros drew with Real Madrid at home.
 On the fifth matchday, Ferencváros drew with Grasshopper 3–3 at home.
 On the final matchday, Ferencváros were beaten 4–0 at the Olympisch Stadion by Ajax in Amsterdam.

 Ferencváros won the 1995–96 season of the Hungarian League.
 As a consequence, Ferencváros entered the UEFA Champions League 1996–97 season.
 On 7 August 1996, Ferencváros lost 3–0 to IFK Göteborg in Gothenburg, Sweden.
 On 21 August 1996, Ferencváros drew with IFK Göteborg and they were eliminated from the UEFA Champions League.